 This community is completely off the grid, and even their homes are built with recycled materials, right in the ground.
 The designer of these houses is Michael Reynolds, which managed to attract a lot of people who want to live off the grid with these unusual houses.
 The houses are called Earthships, they are entirely made out of recycled material, they generate their own power and they harvest rainwater during the summer and snow during the winter.

-The local community is self-sufficient, in fact, they have even started to produce and sell biodiesel a couple of years ago.
+The local community is self-sufficient, in fact, they even started to produce and sell biodiesel a couple of years ago.

 8. Vieques ( Puerto Rico )